Skip to navigation Skip to content

 • If the attachments are about more than one claim:

-• copies will be redacted and saved to work item numbers (WIN) when the correspondence is processed
+• Copies will be redacted and saved to a work identification number (WIN) when the correspondence is processed

 3